Caroline Bird: Life

 Caroline Bird was born in 1986.
-Daughter of Jude Kelly, she grew up in Leeds, England, and attended the Steiner School in York and the Lady Eleanor Holles School before moving to London in 2001.
+Daughter of Jude Kelly, Bird grew up in Leeds, England, and attended the Steiner School in York and the Lady Eleanor Holles School before moving to London in 2001.
 She studied English literature at Oxford University and was president of the Oxford Poetry Society.
 She teaches regularly at the Arvon Foundation.

 Published works

 Bird has published eight collections of poetry.
 Her first collection, Looking Through Letterboxes (published in 2002, when she was 15), is a collection of poems built on the traditions of fairy tales, fantasy and romance.
 Her second collection, Trouble Came to the Turnip, was published in September 2006 to critical acclaim.
 Her third collection, Watering Can, received a Poetry Book Society recommendation.
-Her fourth collection, The Hat-Stand Union, published in 2013, was described by Simon Armitage as "spring-loaded, funny, sad and deadly."
+Her fourth collection, The Hat-Stand Union, published in 2013, was described by Simon Armitage as "spring-loaded, funny, sad and deadly".
 Her Rookie: Selected Poems was published in May 2022.

 Bird's poems have been published in several anthologies and magazines including Poetry, P. N. Review, The Poetry Review and The North.
-Her commissioned short story "Sucking Eggs", was broadcast on BBC Radio 4, and she has read poetry on the station multiple times.
+Her commissioned short story "Sucking Eggs" was broadcast on BBC Radio 4, and she has read poetry on the station multiple times.

 A member of the Royal Court Young Writers Programme, Bird is also a playwright.
 She was part of the Bush Theatre's 2011 project Sixty-Six Books, for which she wrote a piece based on a book of the King James Bible.
-In February 2012, she presented her Beano-inspired show The Trial of Dennis the Menace, with original music by Matt Rogers, which was performed in the Purcell Room at Southbank Centre.
+In February 2012, she presented her Beano-inspired show The Trial of Dennis the Menace, with original music by Matt Rogers, which was performed in the Purcell Room at the Southbank Centre.
 In autumn 2012, her version of The Trojan Women had a seven-week run at the Gate Theatre.
 Her play Chamber Piece was performed at the Lyric Hammersmith as part of their Secret Theatre season.

 In December 2015, her retelling of The Wonderful Wizard of Oz premiered at Northern Stage, and received a four-star review in The Times.
 In spring 2022, her play Red Ellen about the life and work of Ellen Wilkinson, was produced by Northern Stage, Nottingham Playhouse and Royal Lyceum Theatre and received four-star reviews in The Guardian, The Times, WhatsOnStage.com and The Stage.